Skip to main content

 2. Neighborhood-Specific Timing Considerations

-In high-turnover areas, landlords may time rent increases between tenants or at renewal to reflect current market value.
+In high-turnover areas, landlords may time rent increases between residents or at renewal to reflect current market value.
 In more stable neighborhoods, more minor, well-timed increases can preserve long-term occupancy.
 Decisions about whether to self-manage or seek professional assistance are often influenced by these dynamics, as outlined when comparing management service options.

 3. Using Comparable Rentals to Determine Timing